DanH42/tincan-nodejs/README.md

 - `tincan.update(search, query, [callback])`
 - `tincan.user(query, callback)`

-All queries can be either objects or JSON-encoded strings.
+All queries can be either objects or JSON-encoded strings (which will be passed along as-is).
 Callbacks follow the standard format of `(err, data)`.

 Example
 -------